LabXChange-io/labx-wiki/src/content/docs/biometrics/search.md

 <hr />

-#### This is where users can manage the Biometrics that ahve been created for their patients.
+#### This is where users can manage the Biometrics that have been created for their patients.

 ![Dashboard Screenshot](/screenPrints/BioSearch.png)